department-of-veterans-affairs/vagov-content/pages/health-care/pay-copay-bill.md

 <h3>In person</h3>

 Visit your nearest VA medical center, and ask for the agent cashier's office.
-Bring your payment stub along with a check or money order made payable to “VA.”
-Be sure to include your account number on the check.
+Bring your payment stub, along with a check or money order made payable to “VA.”
+Be sure to include your account number on the check or money order.
 <br>
 [Find your nearest VA medical center](/find-locations/).